-Arrests can be made for any types of claims including payment of debt, ownership of vessel or cargo, rights under charter party, damage caused by the vessel, etc.
+Arrests can be made for any types of claims including payment of debt, ownership of vessel or cargo, rights under charter party, damage caused by the vessel, unpaid bunker bills, etc.

-6. Can you arrest a ship irrespectively of her flag?
+6. Can you arrest a ship irrespective of her flag?